About The Master of Social Work Online Program

-The Master of Social Work Program's mission is to develop advanced generalist practitioners who are committed to advancing Missouri State University's public affairs mission.
-These self-reflective leaders will improve communities on local and global levels through ethical advocacy, while utilizing culturally-informed frameworks, multidimensional problem solving approaches, research-informed methods, and evidence-based theories in order to improve policy and service delivery, to eliminate oppressive structural barriers, and to utilize social work-based strategies in advancing social, economic, and environmental justice.
+The Master of Social Work Program's mission is to develop advanced generalist practitioners who are committed to promoting Missouri State University's public affairs mission.
+These self-reflective leaders will improve communities at the local, national, and global levels through ethical advocacy to ultimately eradicate social, economic, and environmental injustices.
+MSW graduates will demonstrate this through the utilization of culturally-informed frameworks, multidimensional problem solving approaches, research-informed practice methods, and evidence-based theories.

-The following are the program objective for the MSW foundation curriculum:
+The following are the program objectives for the MSW generalist curriculum:

 - Demonstrate knowledge of the history, mission, and philosophy of the social work profession and how it relates to the formulation of a professional identity.

-- Recognize value and ethical dilemmas in practice within the parameters of the NASW Code of Ethics.
+- Recognize values and ethical dilemmas in practice within the parameters of the NASW Code of Ethics.

 - Demonstrate professional demeanor and self-awareness regarding personal values and professionalism impacting their professional judgment.

-- Understand, apply, and communicate the importance of diversity and differences in shaping life experiences in practice at all system levels.
+- Understand, apply, and communicate the importance of diversity and difference in shaping life experiences in practice at all system levels.

-- Address the needs of populations-at-risk with an understanding of discrimination and oppression, and their impact on all system levels.
+- Address the needs of populations-at-risk with an understanding of discrimination and oppression on all system levels.

-- Understand and identify local and global social, economic, environmental injustice in practice settings, and recognize strategies and professional role in social justice advocacy.
+- Understand, identify, and advocate against local and global social, economic, environmental injustices in practice settings.

-- Recognize and value role of research with ability to interpret and apply collected data from multiple perspectives from clients and multi-disciplinary sources for practice improvement.
+- Recognize and value role of research for practice improvement.

-- Identify and assess impact of social policy at the local, state, and federal levels and demonstrate knowledge of pathways to change policies to advance human rights.
+- Identify and assess impact of social policy at the local, national, and global levels and demonstrate knowledge of pathways to change policies to advance human rights.

-The following are the program objective for the MSW concentration curriculum:
+The following are the program objectives for the MSW advanced generalist curriculum:

-- Demonstrate culturally-informed and ethical approaches as an advanced generalist social worker to utilize knowledge and provide leadership on all system levels.
+- Demonstrate culturally-informed advanced generalist practice approaches on all system levels.

-- Analyze the multidimensional factors that shape human experience and formation of identity and integrate research informed practice theories that empower the unique diverse factors of families and systems in the helping process.
+- Analyze the multidimensional factors that form and shape the human experience and integrate research-informed practice theories that support the unique diversity factors of families and systems during the helping process.

-- Engage in social work value-based strategies designed to eliminate oppressive structural barriers and advance social, economic, and environmental justice at the local and global levels.
+- Engage in social work value-based strategies designed to eliminate oppressive structural barriers and advance social, economic, and environmental justice at the local, national, and global advanced generalist practice levels.

-- Utilize multidimensional approach of research informed theory, and analysis of quantitative and qualitative research methods findings to inform and improve policy and service delivery in areas of children & families, physical health, behavioral health and community.
+- Collect, analyze, evaluate, and apply evidence-based research to inform and improve policy and service delivery; specifically in the areas of children and families, physical health, behavioral health, and community health.